-I hope to see this play on Saturday 12th January at the Barbican in an RSC production.
+I saw this play on Saturday 12th January at the Barbican in an RSC production.
 I have previously seen a youth production which was marred by the fact that nearly every line was shouted.
 There is a lot of dark in Macbeth and a lot of drama; it is perhaps the most unremitting of Shakespeare's plays with only a single comic pause; even Hamlet lets up more than this intense play.
 But for that very reason the actors have to vary to tone.
 Evil can be shouty but perhaps a whispered evil is more scary, especially when it acts as contrast.

 Macbeth is a play with many themes.
 It was first performed in 1606 at Hampton Court in front of King James who was descended from Banquo.
 It was a few months after the Gunpowder Plot so the idea of treason was very topical.
 There are a couple of references to 'equivocation' in Macbeth, most notably in Act 2 Scene 3.
 Equivocation was practised by some Roman Catholic priests (who were banned persons in Shakespeare's time) because their vows would not permit them to tell a lie to the authorities but they could say things that were true if you interpreted them correctly.
 Thus, for example, the prophecies made by the witches in Act Four Scene One are equivocal; they are taken by Macbeth to mean that he cannot be killed but in fact outline the circumstances of his downfall.
 Since the trial of Father Garnet which brought equivocation to the attention of the Jacobean public was in the Spring of 1606 it would seem that Macbeth was almost certainly written after this time.
 These poses problems for those who believe that Edward de Vere, Earl of Oxford, wrote Shakespeare's plays since he died in 1604.